-- Teachers model worked examples using visualisers to narrate the decisions and choices they make and develop students' ability to self-regulate their learning. - Questioning is targeted and frequent, both low-order (e.g. simple knowledge recall) and high-order (analysis / evaluation / synthesis of learning) and is used to check understanding.
+- There is a visualiser in every classroom Teachers model worked examples using visualisers to narrate the decisions and choices they make and develop students' ability to self-regulate their learning. - Questioning is targeted and frequent, both low-order (e.g. simple knowledge recall) and high-order (analysis / evaluation / synthesis of learning) and is used to check understanding.
 Questioning techniques include targeted, cold-calling, 'peppering' and call-and-response to meet the needs of all students. - Effective circulation enables teachers to check understanding and give live feedback. - Informed by Ebbinghaus' forgetting curve, learning is structured to maximise shortand long-term memory retention.
 Teachers use spaced learning and regularly check prior knowledge through low-stakes testing.